1. Sport and Recreation Events Funding Program Information

 1. Event projects

-1.1 Event planning — development of a strategic events plan/business case to identify future sport and/or active recreation events that could be hosted in WA.
+1.1 Event planning — development of a strategic events plan/business case to identify future WA-hosted sport and/or active recreation events that align to the program objectives.

 1.2.
-Event tender bid — development of well researched and high-quality bids for submission to a sport and/or active recreation events tender process.
+Event tender bid — development of well researched and high-quality bids for submission to a sport and/or active recreation events tender process that aligns to the program objectives.

 2. Event hosting